mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 located in between sequential logic primitives in a given design.
 This enables us to correctly replicate the design, without introducing sequential delays that would invalidate the circuit's design.
 In order to achieve this, I perform a breadth-first search (BFS) search, operating backwards _from_ the output of the circuit _towards_ the input of the circuit.
-The reason we operate backwards is under the assumption that the _outputs_ of a circuit naturally depend on both the combinatorial and sequential path through the circuit; so, by working from outputs backwards to inputs, we naturally cover only the essential circuit elements and guarantee we won't miss anything.
+A backwards search is used under the assumption that the _outputs_ of a circuit naturally depend on both the combinatorial and sequential path through the circuit; so, by working from outputs backwards to inputs, we naturally cover only the essential circuit elements and guarantee we won't miss anything.
 This is the same approach used by Beltrame @Beltrame2015.